akankshaparashar45/Face-Detection/README.md

 # Part C: Face Recognition using Embeddings
 ## Objective:
-To recognize faces by computing embeddings with a pretrained VGGFace model and classifying them using SVM.
+To recognize faces by computing embeddings with a pretrained VGG19 model and classifying them using SVM.
 ## Dataset:
-- Pinterest dataset containing aligned face images of 100 celebrities.
+- Dataset containing aligned face images of 100 celebrities.
 - Format: Folder structure with subfolders per person.
 - Size: ~10,770 images
 - Source: Provided as part of coursework; reuse is restricted.